 Use GorillaStack AutoTag to automatically tag any resource tag with the user that created it.
 This piece of open source code means your users will always be responsible for the resources they provision.

 Among its other strengths, Cloudability allows organizations to heavily customize how they want to allocate costs.
 The tool is very much designed for FinOps teams to visualize by resource, application, tag and application.

-As with Cloudability, CloudCheckr users can allocate cost center and break down spend within an environment based on tags.
-With most of these allocation tools its recommended that you have a good tagging policy in place initially or use one of the open source tools to apply tagging in a consistent fashion.
+As with Cloudability, CloudCheckr users can allocate cost centers and break down spend within an environment based on tags.
+With most of these allocation tools, it is recommended that you have a good tagging policy in place at the start.
+If not, you can use one of the open-source tools to apply tagging in a consistent fashion.

 CloudHealth provides 2 distinct ways to unravel and visualize cost, allocating either by resource and or allocating by tag.
 The resource allocation methodology is incredibly granular but involves custom work, in particular with the Detailed Billing Record.